| I recommend spending at the most 2 days in Córdoba.

 looked great and it is very easy to get off and back on

+the highway.
 If you will be driving to Marbella from Sevilla I highly

 recommend going through Ronda.
 Use